 However, the process of building effective machine learning tools depends upon large amounts of standardized training data, and conservationists currently lack an established system for standardization.
 How to best develop such a system and incentivize data sharing are questions at the forefront of this work.
 There are currently multiple AI-based conservation initiatives, including Wildlife Insights and WildBook, that are pioneering applications on this front.

 This group is the perfect place to ask all your AI-related questions, no matter your skill level or previous familiarity!
 You'll find resources, meet other members with similar questions and experts who can answer them, and engage in exciting collaborative opportunities together.
+The AI for Conservation group provides a dedicated space to:

 Just getting started with AI in conservation?
 Check out our introduction tutorial, How Do I Train My First Machine Learning Model? with Daniel Situnayake, and our Virtual Meetup on Big Data.
 If you're coming from the more technical side of AI/ML, Sara Beery runs an AI for Conservation slack channel that might be of interest.
 Message her for an invite.